Learn the Lingo

 Syllabus

-Distributed to all academic courses, the syllabus provides a course description, learning outcomes, course structure, instructor’s office hours and contact information.
-It also includes required course materials and details of the plan for the semester, helping students plan their time wisely and complete the course successfully.
+The syllabus, distributed to all academic courses, provides a course description, learning outcomes, course structure, instructor’s office hours, and contact information.
+It also includes required course materials and details of the semester plan, helping students plan their time wisely and complete the course successfully.

 Teaching Assistant